victorwads/QRookieNode/README.md

     - **Server Mode**: Run as a server and access it from any device on your network using a web browser.
     - **Easy Development**: Built with Node.js and React for easy customization and contribution.

-## 📦 Installation
+## 📦 Installation And 🚀 Running

-Download on [releases page](./releases) for Mac, Linux and Windows.
+Download on [releases page](./releases) for Mac, Linux, Android Termux and Windows.

-### Runing on Android Termux

-You can run Rookie Node on your Android device using Termux.
-You can run it inside your vr headset, or on your phone, tablet, or any other Android device.
-Just download the Android termux version from the [releases page](./releases) run `./qrookie-node-headless` and access it from your browser at `http://localhost:3001` or using your device IP address on your local network.
+See more details on how to run it on [Running](docs/InstallationAndRunning.md)

 ## 📚 Dependencies For Developers